-Alternative type of regulation of this sector is for the government to turn over the decision making concerning the number of casinos allowed to operate in the market to an association of casino operators.
+An alternative method of regulation of this sector is for the government to turn over to an association of casino operators that controls the number of casinos allowed to operate.
 The government would again obtain its revenues only through taxation.
 In tourist destinations this option may be given serious consideration by a government because it might believe that self regulation from the industry itself might be the best way to promote the tourist sector in the country and to maximize the return to the investments made by the private sector in the industry.
-We assume that the price of gambling (s) is set by the government through by regulation at a rate equal to the price it would levy it the industry were being run by a state-owned monopolist, P_2^m .
+We assume that the price of gambling (s) is set by the government by regulation at the same price

+P^m that would exist if the sector was being run by a profit maximizing state-owned monopoly.
 If the price were not set by regulation then the gambling price would be driven down by competition between the industrial casino operators to the familiar Cournot-Oligopoly result.7

 It is assumed that such a casino association can control the number of casinos allowed to enter the industry.
 It is reasonable, however, to assume that the casino association would not be able to control the volume of gambling done within each casino.
-Because the marginal costs of each casino is less than the regulated price s there is an incentive for each of the cartel members to "cheat" and try to expand their level of output to the point where their MC= s.
-This is the most realistic outcome in the case of casinos where the quantity of gambling is difficult or impossible to monitor by a supervisory "association".
-In this situation if the casino association maximizes the profits of all its members in total, it would have to restrict further the number of casinos allowed to operate into the sector, because each casino would be operating at a level of output greater than the quantity that would have minimized its overall average total costs.
-In this case as in the previous one we consider a revenue maximizing turnover tax and later a revenue maximizing tax on fixed costs.
-First we will consider a revenue maximization turnover tax.
+Because the marginal costs of each casino is less than the regulated price there is an incentive for each of the cartel members to expand their level of output to the point where their MC= s.
+Each casino will be operating at a level of output greater than the quantity that would have minimized its overall average total costs.
+In this situation if the casino association maximizes the profits of all its members in total, it would have to restrict further the number of casinos allowed to operate into the sector.
+In this context, we first consider a revenue maximizing turnover tax, and later analyze the impact of a revenue maximizing tax on fixed costs.

 To model the behavior of the casinos under this type of regulation, we begin with the same total cost function as described in equation (1) along with the average cost function (2) and the marginal cost function (8) derived from it.
-In this case, however, each casino will choose a volume of output q3 where its MC=s.
+In this case, however, each casino will choose a volume of output q_3 where its MC=s.
 From (8) we have: